Validating Digital Twins of the Local Universe with the Thermal Sunyaev-Zel'dovich Signal: Methodology

-To fit scaling relations between catalogue quantities (e.g., $\log Y_{500{\rm c}}^{\rm tSZ}$ or calibrated mass) and \ac{BORG} halo masses, we use a linear regression model that accounts for the uncertainty in the simulated masses, which are the independent variable.
+To infer scaling relations between catalogue quantities (e.g., $\log Y_{500{\rm c}}^{\rm tSZ}$ or calibrated mass) and \ac{BORG} halo masses, we use a linear regression model that accounts for the uncertainty in the simulated masses, which are the independent variable.
 For each matched association, we have a distribution of halo masses from the member haloes across realisations, rather than an estimate with Gaussian uncertainty.
-We fit a linear model
+We infer a linear model

 where $y$ is the logarithm of the catalogue quantity with Gaussian error $\sigma_y$, $M_{500{\rm c}}^{\texttt{BORG}}$ is the halo mass from \ac{BORG} (the mass enclosed within $R_{500{\rm c}}$), $m$ is the slope, and $c$ is the intercept.
 We similarly normalise the dependent variable: for catalogue masses we use $y = \log (M_{500{\rm c}} / (10^{14}~\Msunh))$, for X-ray luminosities $y = \log (L_{500} / (10^{44}~{\rm erg\,s^{-1}}))$, and for the integrated Compton-$y$ parameter $y = \log (Y_{500{\rm c}}^{\rm tSZ} / (10^{-4}~{\rm Mpc}^2))$.
 Pivoting the variables near their mean values reduces covariance between $m$ and $c$.
 We also include an intrinsic scatter $\sigma_{\rm int}$ as a free parameter, which is added in quadrature to the observational error.